Sarahegorov98534/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-maintain code.
 It's more prudent to ensure your code is correct, clear, and structured well initially, then refactor and optimize specific parts if and when they prove to be bottlenecks based on real-world usage data.

+# 2024-01-20
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to stay flexible and adaptable.
+As you work, problems may arise, or new ideas may present themselves.
+Be open to these changes and adjust your plan accordingly.
+Use version control, like Git, to keep track of your code and collaborate with others.
+It'll help prevent merge conflicts and keep your project organized and clean.
+ - 来自Assistant AI